Second Passports

 Similarly, the availability of high-quality, affordable healthcare can be a strong incentive, especially for those facing the high costs of medical care in the US.

-6) Wanted to Give Up US Citizenship
+6) Giving Up US Citizenship

 Finally, some individuals consider a second citizenship as a step towards renouncing their US citizenship.